tkubica12/azure-workshops/w-terraform-on-azure/docs/03-advancedContepts.md

 5. Run ```terraform init``` to download module and you are ready to apply

 ## Working with multiple roots
-Supppose we need to have different root resources - eg. network was deployed with infrastructure template and this is different team from application projects that are just using shared resource.
+Suppose we need to have different root resources - eg. network was deployed with infrastructure template and this is different team from application projects that are just using shared resource.
 What if we need read attribute of some resources that has been deployed with someone elses template?
 Sure we can pass value as argument, but what are other options?

 ### Referencing existing resource with "data" objects
 Create another root template by creating folder and with following provider and just local state: